Pete Gas: Mean Street Posse (1999–2000)

-In July 1999, Shane McMahon and The Mean Street Posse began feuding with Test after he began dating McMahon's sister Stephanie.
+In July 1999, Shane McMahon and the Mean Street Posse began feuding with Test after he began dating McMahon's sister Stephanie.
 This culminated in a "love her or leave her" match between McMahon and Test at SummerSlam on August 22, 1999, with Test to end his relationship with Stephanie if he lost and McMahon to drop his opposition to the relationship if he lost.
 Test defeated McMahon despite the efforts of the Posse, who were seated at ringside.
 McMahon reconciled with Test on the September 9 episode of Smackdown, but the Posse refused to do likewise, resulting in them ending their alliance with McMahon after he rescued Test from an attack at their hands on the September 13, 1999 episode of Raw.

 After parting ways with McMahon, the Posse were briefly managed by Terri Runnels before allying with The British Bulldog.
-On November 14, 1999 at Survivor Series, The British Bulldog and The Mean Street Posse lost to Gangrel, Mark Henry, Steve Blackman, and Val Venis in the titular match.
+On November 14, 1999, at Survivor Series, The British Bulldog and the Mean Street Posse lost to Gangrel, Mark Henry, Steve Blackman, and Val Venis in the titular match.

-On December 12, 1999 at Armageddon, The Mean Street Posse took part in a tag team battle royal to become number one contenders to the WWF Tag Team Championship.
+On December 12, 1999, at Armageddon, the Mean Street Posse took part in a tag team battle royal to become number one contenders to the WWF Tag Team Championship.
 They gained an advantage by switching places with the third wrestler behind the referees' backs, thus enabling them to outnumber the other teams three to two, but nonetheless failed to win.

 In early 2000, the Posse repeatedly tried to defeat Crash Holly for the Hardcore Championship, attacking the champion in unlikely venues such as an airport, a circus, and his hotel room.
 At WrestleMania 2000 on April 2, the trio took part in a hardcore battle royal for the title.
 During the match, each member would briefly hold the title, although Hardcore Holly ultimately won the match and left as the official champion.

-On an episode of Sunday Night Heat later that year, Edge and Christian briefly became the managers of the Mean Street Posse.
+On an episode of Sunday Night Heat in October 2000, Edge and Christian briefly became the managers of the Mean Street Posse.
 They accompanied them to ringside for the duration of their WWF World Tag Team Championship title match with the Hardy Boyz, assisting the Posse with the proviso that they would receive a title shot if the Posse was to win.
 The Hardy Boyz thwarted the interference of Edge and Christian, however, and retained their titles.